Krauss-Maffei ML 2200 C'C': ML 3000 C'C'

 It was painted in cream and red with a white band on the vehicle frame.
 After completion in July 1958, it was used on the Black Forest Railway and later on the Mittenwaldbahn (Mittenwald railway), and on the Allgäubahn (the Munich to Allgäu and Lindau lines), as well as the Austrian Semmeringbahn.

-In September 1960, the locomotive travelled through Hungary, during which it was numbered M 61 2001.
+In September 1960, the locomotive was trialled by Hungarian Railways, during which it was numbered M 61 2001.

 DB Class V 300 001

 In January 1963, the fourth engine was leased by the Deutsche Bundesbahn, who numbered it V 300 001, but was initially otherwise unchanged.
 The DB purchased the locomotive on 17 April 1964.
 At this point, it received the same red-grey livery colour the V 200s carried, as well as the characteristic 'V' on the nose.

 It was initially used in express and freight service, and based at the engine shed at Hamm.
 From 1968 onwards, with the DB's change in numbering locomotives, the unit was reclassified as 230 001.

 In August 1970, it was based at the engine shed at Hamburg-Altona, working on daily express trains on the Marschbahn in Westerland in Schleswig-Holstein.

 Withdrawal came in August 1975, and in 1977 it was sold to the Italian locomotive dealer Bulfone in Udine.
 Although it performed capably, the unit's length restricted it from some branch lines, thus after about a year it was brought back to Germany in late 1978 as the Italian sale was cancelled.

 The locomotive was scrapped in 1980, at the Layritz company in Penzberg.